chaoyiwang09/OCC-MLLM/README.md

-# OCC-MLLM: Chain-of-Thoughts Guided Multimodal Learning for Occluded Object Understanding
+# OCC-MLLM-V1: Chain-of-Thoughts Guided Multimodal Learning for Occluded Object Understanding

 This repository contains the official implementation of our paper: "Chain-of-Thoughts Guided Multimodal Learning for Occluded Object Understanding"